 Because CME programs often provide CME credit for many types of healthcare professionals (specialists, primary care physicians, nurses, physician assistants, pharmacists), I search for gaps in knowledge, competence, and practices of these HCPs.

-I search the following resources to find reports and articles to document the gaps for a CME needs assessment.
+Here are examples of resources for finding reports and articles to document the gaps for a CME needs assessment.